 Institutions may report either payments received for qualified tuition and related expenses during the calendar year in box 1 or amounts billed for qualified tuition and related expenses during the calendar year in box 2.
 The amount shown in box 1 or 2 may represent an amount other than the amount actually paid in the tax year in question.
-Rogue Community College (RCC) reports information in box 2, amounts billed for qualified tuition and related expenses during the calendar year.
+Rogue Community College (RCC) reports information in box 1.
 Please note, the Account History report available through myRogue provides you detailed information that is reported on the 1098T and the supporting documentation required by the IRS.

 Why did I receive Form 1098T?

 Colleges and Universities are required to send you this form so that you can use it to determine if you are eligible and what dollar amount you can claim for either the American Opportunity Credit or Lifetime Learning tax Credits.

 What is Form 1098T used for?

 The information on the 1098T form is provided to assist each Student/Taxpayer in preparing the IRS FORM 8863, which is used to claim the American Opportunity or Lifetime Learning Credits.
 Once complete, the 8863 should be attached to the Student/Taxpayers return to determine eligibility and the amount of the Education credit (if any) that he/she may be entitled to on their Individual Income Tax Return.